Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 </code></pre></div></div>
 <figcaption> Figure 10.
 Additional CSS for the Title and Hover Popup Dynamic HTML Box </figcaption>

-<p> Next, the title and popups can be configured.
-This requires defining several different functions.
-First, to create the box for the title and popups, a control structure must be created via "L.control();": this is a command that tells Leaflet to include a certain element such as zoom buttons, a scale bar, a layer toggle, etc. In this case, however, the control structure is a custom defined element.  </p> <br>
+<p> Next, the title and pop-ups can be configured.
+Several different functions need to be defined for this process.
+First, to create the box for the title and pop-ups, a control structure must be established using the "L.control()" command.
+This command instructs Leaflet to include a particular element, such as zoom buttons, a scale bar, a layer toggle, etc. In this case, however, the control structure is a custom-defined element..  </p> <br>

-<p> The following portion is a little more complicated.
-A function need to be created that will create and update a new div element on the web map.
-This is achieved using "L.DomUtil.create".
-DOM stands for Document Object Model, which functions as a universal Application Program Interface (API) for mananging dynamic html.
-The variable "this" is assigned a "_div" element, which is then given the update() function in the next line.
-Finally, it is returned so that it affects the script globally (i.e. actually updates the title/popup text element).   </p> <br>
+<p> The following portion is more complex.
+A function needs to be created that will generate and update a new "div" element on the web map.
+This is achieved using "L.DomUtil.create()".
+DOM (Document Object Model) serves as a universal Application Programming Interface (API) for managing dynamic HTML.
+The variable this is assigned a "_div" element, which is then given the "update()" function in the subsequent line.
+Finally, it is returned so that it affects the script globally (i.e., it actually updates the title and pop-up text element).  </p> <br>

-<p> Now, the popup information under the title can be populated.
-This is done using by adding the update option to the info variable.
-A function takes in the properties of the geojson layer, and its contents are described in the "contents" variable.   </p> <br>
+<p> Now, the pop-up information beneath the title can be populated.
+This is done by adding the "update" option to the "info" variable.
+A function is created that takes in the properties of the geojson layer, and its contents are defined within the "contents" variable.   </p> <br>

 <p> Finally, the new title and popup info are added to the map. </p> <br>